2023 Best Value Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 The average tuition and fees for an in-state undergraduate at Columbia College South Carolina are $18,218 a year.
 The average amount in student loans that criminal justice majors at Columbia College South Carolina take out while working on their Bachelor's Degree is $27,215.

-South Carolina State University undergraduate students pay an average of $11,060 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at South Carolina State University are $11,060 per year.
 Criminal Justice majors at South Carolina State University take out an average of $35,068 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $273, assuming that the borrower is on a 10-year repayment plan.

-Full Criminal Justice & Corrections at South Carolina State University Report
+Read full report on Criminal Justice & Corrections at South Carolina State University

 The average tuition and fees for an in-state undergraduate at Claflin are $17,046 a year.
 The average amount in student loans that criminal justice majors at Claflin take out while working on their Bachelor's Degree is $35,969.
 The average monthly payment of a loan this size is about $305, assuming that the borrower is on a 10-year repayment plan.